real estate questions

 5. What Is a Stratified Market?

 In a stratified market, supply and demand characteristics differ according to a price point in the same area (typically by city).
 For example, home purchases for houses over $1.5 million may be lively (seller’s market), while property sales for houses under $750,000 may be sluggish (buyer’s market).
 This scenario occurs on rare occasions.
-Let’s move on to more real estate questions.
+Let’s move on to more frequently asked real estate questions.

 6. How Much Do I Have To Pay An Agent To Help Me Buy a House?